intel/nauta/docs/user-guide/actions/template_packs.md

        command-line arguments, then a `commandline` parameter must be specified and assigned the value of
        [`NAUTA.CommandLine`](#nauta.commandline) placeholder.
 This
-       will allow the commandline parameters specified in the `nctl experiment submit` command to be propagated to the relevant *Helm* chart elements (by referencing the 'commandline' parameter specified in values.yaml)
+       will allow the command line parameters specified in the `nctl experiment submit` command to be propagated to the relevant *Helm* chart elements (by referencing the 'commandline' parameter specified in values.yaml)

      * An `image` parameter must be specified and assigned the value of [`NAUTA.ExperimentImage`](#nauta.image).
 The actual name of this parameter does not matter as long as it is properly